Q: Iím getting married! When should I bring my gown in for alterations?

 Q: What do alterations typically cost?

-A: Pricing varies widely!
-The typical bridal ticket at The Alterationist ranges from $250-600.
+A: Pricing varies widely for each gown and body!
+The typical bridal ticket at The Alterationist ranges from $250-900.
 Our apologies, but it is impossible to give any estimate over the phone or via photos.

 Q: Whoa!
-Six hundred bucks sounds like a lot!
+Nine hundred bucks sounds like a lot!
 What if I only need a few alterations?

 A: We can make a consultation appointment, and give you an estimate!
-For a $20 fee and no commitment, we will take half an hour and go over the possibilities and necessities of alterations on your gown.
+For a $50 fee and no commitment, we will take one hour and go over the possibilities and necessities of alterations on your gown.
 We will be able to give you an estimate (not a fixed price).
 For a more accurate estimate, bring your shoes and your undergarments.
-Bonus: If you commit to having your alterations done by us, the $20 fee is subtracted from the alterations total.
+Bonus: If you commit to having your alterations done by us, the $50 fee is subtracted from the alterations total.
 Win-win.

 Q: Okay, that sounds better.
 What does the alterations process look like?

 A: Starting 3-4 months ahead of the wedding date, youíll have your first fitting.
 For this fitting, we reserve a full hour (more if necessary) and we take our time.
-Definitely bring your shoes and undergarments.
-At this fitting, you will get a fixed price for the work we pinned.
-We will also schedule (or at least pencil-in) the second and final fittings at this time; ideally all three fittings will be about a month apart, with the final fitting being about a week or two ahead of the wedding/travel date.
+Definitely bring your shoes and undergarments, for all fittings.
+At this fitting, you will get a fixed price for the work we pinned, if we are able to make one.
+We will also schedule (or at least pencil-in) the second and final fittings at this time.
+Ideally all three fittings will be about a month apart, with the final fitting being about a week or two ahead of the wedding/travel date.

 Q: Do I need to take my gown to a cleaners before or after alterations?